lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 1. **Counts per month:** countDiag, countEnc, countHF, and countMeas;
 2. **Visual charts of trends over time:**  vizDiag, vizEnc, vizHF, and vizMeas
 3. **Drill down patient-level data:** dataDiag, dataHF, and dataMeas.

-  + NOTE: If you click on a data option and get an error message: *PivotTable Operation Failed: the PivotTable report was saved without the underlying data*, use the Refresh Data command to update the report and click OK.
-Go up to the word DATA above the Excel chart and choose *Refresh All Connections.* This error may appear if you have not accessed the data in a while.

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) ___00:20-00:25___